 Just Blaze was brought in to produce the music for Super Street Fighter IV’s commercial.
 The end result was perfect, a monstrous score to fit the vigorous and powerful energy that the game embodies.
 Watching characters ready to pulverize each other while hearing a beat that T.I. should be rapping on is a spiritual experience.

 The list just doesn’t end, rappers and producers love Street Fighter.
 From the mainstream to the underground, the cultures are constantly colliding.
-For the first time in history a rapper is representing behind the mic and on the sticks.
+For the first time in history, a rapper is representing behind the mic and on the sticks.
 Only time will tell if rappers will keep the big talk on the timelines or if more artists will step into the tournament ring.
 If so, they better be ready.
-Street Fighter isn’t a game to those who love it - just like hip-hop.

 By Yoh, aka Quentin TarantinYoh, aka @Yoh31.